delftswa2017/desosa2017/matplotlib/chapter.md

 _**Figure 1.** The Stakeholders of Matplotlib_

 There are no corporate sponsors for Matplotlib, but the main funding is provided through donations via the [NumFOCUS](http://www.numfocus.org/) organization, which can be classified as an **Acquirer**.
 The Python Software Foundation ([PSF](https://docs.python.org/3/license.html)) can be categorized as an **Assessor** of Matplotlib because they oversee the system's conformance to standards and legal regulation.
-Meanwhile, the development of Matplotlib is coordinated via Github, which can be classified as a **Supplier**.
+Meanwhile, the development of Matplotlib is coordinated via GitHub, which can be classified as a **Supplier**.

 The **Developers** of Matplotlib are divided into core developers and community developers.
 [John D. Hunter](https://github.com/jdh2358) is the founder and initial lead developer of Matplotlib, but he passed away in 2012.
 Now both [Michael Droettboom](https://github.com/mdboom) and [Thomas A. Caswell](https://github.com/tacaswell) act as lead developers.
 They are accompanied with 15 other core developers in developing Matplotlib.
 Many of the core developers also act as **Maintainers**, since they review all contributions to make sure it doesn't break the system.
 Matplotlib's **Support Staff** consists of a few core developers such as [Thomas A. Caswell](https://github.com/tacaswell), [Paul Hobson](https://github.com/phobson), and [Eric Firing](https://github.com/efiring), and also some community developers, such as [Nelle Varoquaux](https://github.com/NelleV).